 Broadly speaking there are two types of diabetes which are either due to a diminished production of insulin (Type 1) or resistance to its effects (Type 2 or maturity onset).
 Type 2 Diabetes is also associated with gestational diabetes of pregnancy.
 Uncontrolled high blood sugar causes the acute signs of diabetes (excessive urine production, compensatory thirst and increased fluid intake, blurred vision, unexplained weight loss, lethargy, and changes in energy metabolism).

 Diabetes has been treatable since insulin became medically available in 1921, but there is no cure.
 Insulin injections remain the basic treatment of type 1 diabetes.
 Type 2 diabetes tends to be managed using a combination of dietary treatment, exercise, medications and insulin supplementation.

-Adequate treatment of diabetes, as well as increased awareness of blood pressure control and lifestyle factors (such as not smoking and maintaining a healthy body weight) may improve the risk profile of most of the chronic complications.
-Our Specialist Diabetologist, Dr Alex Lorenc, is a consultant physician with a wide experience of diabetes and its control.
+Adequate treatment of diabetes, as well as increased awareness of blood pressure control and lifestyle factors (such as not smoking and maintaining a healthy body weight), may improve the risk profile of most of the chronic complications.

 Services provided include: